-- · incentive stock options within the meaning of Section 422 of the Internal Revenue Code, sometimes known as ISOs; - · non-statutory stock options, which are options not intended to qualify as ISOs, sometimes known as non-qualified options; and - · right to purchase shares pursuant to restricted stock purchase agreements.
+- non-statutory stock options, which are options not intended to qualify as ISOs, sometimes known as non-qualified options; and - right to purchase shares pursuant to restricted stock purchase agreements.

 The 2003 Stock Plan was amended in May of 2010 to provide for grants of restricted stock units to eligible participants under the 2003 Stock Plan.
 No awards will be made under the 2003 Stock Plan after December 31, 2012 and the 2012 Stock Plan covers the anticipated balance of shares available under the 2003 Stock Plan.